AP source: Mayfield requests trade after Browns chase Watson

 Baker Mayfield wants out of Cleveland immediately.
 The Browns aren’t willing to let him go just yet.

-And once again, a team with endless quarterback issues is dealing with another major mess.

-Mayfield requested to be traded by the Browns on Thursday after the team failed in its pursuit of controversial Houston quarterback Deshaun Watson, two people familiar with the discussions told The Associated Press on Thursday.
+Mayfield requested to be traded by the Browns on Thursday after the team failed in its pursuit of controversial Houston quarterback Deshaun Watson, a person familiar with the discussions told The Associated Press on Thursday.

-Mayfield asked to be dealt shortly after the Browns were told by Watson and his representatives that the three-time Pro Bowler wasn’t waiving his no-trade clause to come to Cleveland, said the people who spoke on condition of anonymity because of the sensitivity of the situation.
+Mayfield asked to be dealt shortly after the Browns were told by Watson and his representatives that the three-time Pro Bowler wasn’t coming to Cleveland, said the person who spoke on condition of anonymity because of the sensitivity of the situation.

-The team, in turn, denied Mayfield’s demand, said one person with knowledge of the Browns’ decision.
+The team, in turn, denied Mayfield’s demand, said a person with knowledge of the Browns’ decision.

-It’s a stunning descent for Mayfield, who just 15 months ago led Cleveland to its first playoff appearance in nearly 20 years and first postseason win since 1994.

-The Browns’ strong interest in Watson angered Mayfield, who is coming off a rough 2021 season followed by shoulder surgery in January.
-The overtures toward one of the NFL’s top QBs appears to have ended Mayfield’s tumultuous four-year run in Cleveland.
+Mayfield, who is coming off a rough 2021 season and shoulder surgery, was angered by the Browns’ public overtures toward Watson and feels his time in Cleveland is over.

 “It’s in the mutual interest of both sides for us to move on,” Mayfield told ESPN.
 “The relationship is too far gone to mend.
 It’s in the best interests of both sides to move on.”

-Led by Cleveland owner Jimmy Haslam, the Browns sent a delegation to Houston on Tuesday and made a presentation hoping to entice Watson, who became a potential option for them after a grand jury declined to indict him last week on sexual misconduct claims brought by 22 women.
+Led by Cleveland owner Jimmy Haslam, the Browns sent a delegation to Houston on Tuesday and met with Watson, who became a potential option after a grand jury declined to indict him last week on sexual misconduct claims brought by 22 women.

 Watson is also being pursed by Atlanta, New Orleans and Carolina.

-The Browns’ trip triggered a strong reaction from Mayfield.
-He ended his social media hiatus by posting what read like a goodbye letter on Twitter and Instagram, expressing disappointment and confusion over the situation.
+The Browns’ interest in Watson triggered a strong reaction from Mayfield.
+He ended his social media hiatus by posting a letter on Twitter and Instagram, expressing disappointment and confusion over the situation.

 “I have no clue what happens next, which is the meaning behind the silence I have had during the duration of this process,” Mayfield wrote.
 “I can only control what I can, which is trusting in God’s plan throughout this process.